Trump Reportedly Plans To Refocus Violent Extremism Initiative On Muslims

 The debate over whether to associate terrorism with Islam strikes author Graeme Wood as somewhat odd.

-In his book The Way of the Strangers, Wood argues that ISIS is in fact a movement rooted in Islam and that it should be so recognized.
+In his book The Way Of The Strangers: Encounters With The Islamic State, Wood argues that ISIS is in fact a movement rooted in Islam and that it should be so recognized.
 On the other hand, he thinks the Trump administration's insistence on using the term radical Islamic extremism makes little sense.

 "What we see now is a complete reversal from a strange and pointless refusal to describe ISIS in religious terms at all now giving way to an equally strange and pointless belief that by calling the problem radical Islamic extremism, that will have any effect on the problem itself," Wood says.